Edmond Carmody: Priesthood

 In 1968 Carmody received a Master of Education degree from Our Lady of the Lake University in San Antonio and in 1973 a Master of Social Work degree.

 In 1982, Carmody went to Guayaquil, Ecuador to serve with the Missionary Society of St. James the Apostle.
-A few days before his scheduled return to Texas in 1988, Archbishop Patrick Flores recalled him immediately because of his appointment as auxiliary bishop.
+A few days before his scheduled return to Texas in 1988, Archbishop Patrick Flores told him to leave immediately because of his appointment as auxiliary bishop.

 Auxiliary Bishop of San Antonio

-Pope John Paul II appointed Carmody as an auxiliary bishop for the Archdiocese of San Antonio and titular bishop of Murthlacum on November 8, 1988.
+Pope John Paul II appointed Carmody as an auxiliary bishop of San Antonio and titular bishop of Murthlacum on November 8, 1988.
 He was consecrated on December 15, 1988.
-The principal consecrator was Archbishop Flores; his principal co-consecrators were Bishop Charles Grahmann and Bishop Charles Herzig.
+The principal consecrator was Flores; Carmody's principal co-consecrators were Bishops Charles Grahmann and Charles Herzig.

 Bishop of Tyler

-On 24 March 1992, John Paul II appointed Carmody as bishop of the Diocese of Tyler.
+On March 24, 1992, John Paul II appointed Carmody as bishop of Tyler.
 He was installed on May 25, 1992.

 Bishop of Corpus Christi

-On February 3, 2000, John Paul II appointed Carmody as bishop of the Diocese of Corpus Christi.
+On February 3, 2000, John Paul II appointed Carmody as bishop of Corpus Christi.
 He was installed on March 17, 2000.
 In 2006, Carmody founded John Paul II High School in Corpus Christi.

 Retirement

 When Carmody reached the mandatory retirement age of 75 in 2009, he sent his letter of resignation as bishop of Corpus Christi to Pope Benedict XVI.
 The pope accepted his resignation and named then Reverend William Mulvey as his replacement on January 18, 2010.

-After his retirement, Carmody taught a class in church history at John Paul II High School until he returned to Tyler in 2013.He served as the vicar general and moderator of the curia for the Diocese of Tyler until 2015.
-Carmody then moved back to Corpus Christi.
+After his retirement, Carmody taught a class in church history at John Paul II High School until he returned to Tyler in 2013.
+He served as the vicar general and moderator of the curia for the Diocese of Tyler until 2015.
+Carmody then moved back to Corpus Christi, where he was still residing as of 2024.